hansrune/HeatPumpControl/README.md

 A [3D printed box](#./FreeCAD/) STL files and  the FreeCAD design is also available

+**PLEASE NOTE**: Use at your own risk.
+The ESPhome firmwares are unofficial and reverse-engineered Mitsubishi protocol based on the [Swicago library](https://github.com/SwiCago/HeatPump).
+The authors and contributors have extensively tested this firmware.
+Please note that not all units support every feature.
+If you need an officially supported method to remotely control your Mitsubishi device via WiFi, a commercial solution is available [here](https://www.mitsubishi-electric.co.nz/wifi/)

 ## Introduction

 This small IO board was made to easily fit inside a small DYI box, a heat pump or other.